 What Techniques Are Used to Treat Sciatica?

 Treatment typically includes a combination of manual therapy (joint mobilization and soft tissue work to reduce nerve compression), targeted exercises (core stabilization, nerve gliding exercises, and stretches for tight muscles like the piriformis and hamstrings), education on posture and body mechanics, and modalities such as heat or IFC for pain management.
 Your physiotherapist may also use McKenzie-based directional preference exercises, which are particularly effective for disc-related sciatica.
-Each treatment plan is individualized based on your symptoms, severity, and daily demands.
+The plan should match your symptoms, how severe the flare-up is, and what your day actually asks of your body.

 When Should You See a Physiotherapist for Sciatica?